MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/php.md

 2. Create a new PHP project in your favorite IDE or editor.
 3. Add the code provided below.
 4. Replace the `accessKey` value with an access key valid for your subscription.
-5. You can use the global endpoint in the following code, or use the [custom subdomain](../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.
 6. Run the program.

 ```php